erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

  * If we require all EWP members to support multiple workflows, then *all* members will need to do additional work.
-Members who use `S-MASTER` flow would be required to implement the `R-MASTER` flow, and vice-versa.
+Members who use `S-MASTER` flow would be required to implement the `R-MASTER` flow, and vice versa.

  * If we require only one approach, then only *half* of the members are required to do this additional work.